GitHixy/AudioPilot/README.md

 - Mute individual applications
 - Real-time updates as new applications open or close
 - Clean and minimalistic interface
-- Ability to switch between different themes for a personalized experience

 ## Installation